MatMasIt/notesArchive/latest/Inglese/2021/maggio/venerdì_28/09_00_00/appunti.md

 l.5, 6
-He looks himself in a mirror
+He looks himself in a mirror to tolerate the sight of humans (exercising to bear)

+(Because humans ook like yahoos) **disgusted at the sight of his own image reflected in a mirror**

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzcxMzgyNzI2LC0xMjU4MDQxODYxXX0=
+eyJoaXN0b3J5IjpbNDkzNzExMzQxLC0xMjU4MDQxODYxXX0=
 -->